vinnymoreira/stellarnav/README.md

 ## Extra

+### Open / Close Menu

+You can add the css classes `stellarnav-open` or `stellarnav-close` to any html element on the page to activate opening or closing of menu on click.

+### Drop Left

 For long dropdown menus and for some of the last navigation items, you may use the class `drop-left` to the list item so that the dropdown drops leftward.
 This prevents menu from breaking the grid and getting a horizontal scrollbar.

 ```html